I want to personally welcome you back to this

 DON'T EVER REDUCE THE PRINCIPAL YOU

-You now have complete and total control of the funds.
-And,
+your inherited IRA payments, you now have complete and total control of the funds

 you are ready for this truth.
 Said another way, "don't cut